deligoez/laravel-model-hashid/README.md

 Hash Ids are short, unique, and non-sequential, and can generate unique Ids for URLs and hide database row numbers from the user.
 For more information about Hash Ids please visit [hashids.org](https://hashids.org/).

-With this package, you can customize hash id generation and add a model prefix and also separator.
+With this package, you can customize Hash Id generation and add a model prefix and also separator.

 For a `User` model with an id of `1234`, you can generate Hash Ids like `user_kqYZeLgo`.

 So instead of;
 `https://your-endpoint.com/user/1234`

 You can have endpoints like;
 `https://your-endpoint.com/user/user_kqYZeLgo`